-In the U.S., COVID-19 vaccine campaigns have picked up steam, with more than 2.7 million shots being administered daily.
+Updated May 4: In the U.S., the COVID-19 vaccine campaign continues at a brisk pace, with almost 2.2 million shots being administered daily.
 But along with feelings of relief and a new sense of freedom, some people are also experiencing vaccine side effects, and rarely, severe allergic reactions.

 A national study published by the U.S. Centers for Disease Control and Prevention (CDC) in February concluded that anaphylaxis occurs in only 2 to 5 people per one million vaccinations given with the Pfizer-BioNTech or Moderna mRNA vaccines.
 The majority of these reactions have occurred in women, most of whom have a history of allergies.

 Allergists say that it cannot be repeated often enough – all three vaccines available in the United States, including the two-shot mRNA vaccines and the single shot Johnson & Johnson vaccine – carry a very low risk of anaphylaxis.
 The CDC advises that they are safe for those with food allergies and most drug allergies.

 “The vaccines can safely be given and any adverse reactions that occur acutely have all been relatively easy to manage,” says Dr. Eric Macy, an allergist at Kaiser Permanente in San Diego.

 Dr. Kimberly Blumenthal, an allergist at Massachusetts General Hospital, and colleagues in March published a study that captured the rate of reactions of among almost 65,000 Mass General employees who received their first dose of the Pfizer or Moderna vaccine.
 The researchers identified 16 cases of anaphylaxis, a rate of .025 percent, which included 10 people who reported a history of allergic reactions.
 Everyone who had anaphylaxis recovered quickly, and none experienced the more severe anaphylactic shock, she notes.